awech/enveloc/docs/installation.rst

 Python Version
 --------------
-The code has been tested on Python 3.7 and 3.8.
-It may work on other (possibly even 2.7), but no promises.
+The code has been tested on Python 3.11.

 Dependencies
 ------------
-* numpy
-* scipy
-* matplotlib
 * obspy
-* proj
 * cartopy
 * scikit-learn
 * utm